gbdev/gbdev.github.io/website/README.md

 Maintained and modernized GBDK, the Game Boy Development Kit.
 Now powered by an updated version of the SDCC toolchain, provides a C compiler, assembler, linker and a set of libraries.
 <br><br>
 <p class="projectTitle"><a href="https://gbdev.io/chat">Chat Channels</a>&nbsp;<img height="22" src="https://img.shields.io/badge/dynamic/json.svg?label=chat&colorB=green&suffix=%20online&query=presence_count&uri=https://discordapp.com/api/guilds/303217943234215948/widget.json&style=flat-square"></p>
-The places our community thrives.
+The places where our community thrives.
 Here we <b>chat</b>, discuss, help each other and show what we are working on.
 We have a Discord server, an IRC channel, and more.
 <br><br>
  <p class="projectTitle"><a target="_blank" href="https://hh.gbdev.io">Homebrew Hub</a>&nbsp;<img height="22" src="https://img.shields.io/badge/dynamic/json?label=games&query=results&url=https%3A%2F%2Fhh3.gbdev.io%2Fapi%2Fall&style=flat-square"></p>
 Play Game Boy games online from an archive of hundreds of entries! <br>